-Indicator Local Data Comparator Target Trend Data Sources Conservation Areas: 10 Heritage at risk Listed Buildings at Risk: 2, Scheduled Monuments at Risk: 13 Conservation Areas at Risk: 1 (Burton-in-Kendal) Total: 16 2018 Listed Buildings at Risk: 2 Scheduled Monuments at Risk: 13 Conservation Areas at Risk: 1(Burton-in-Kendal) Total: 16 n/a Zero The number has remained relatively consistent, however Burton-in-Kendal Conservation Area was added to the register in 2017.
-Historic England Heritage at Risk https://historicengland org.uk/advice/heritage at-risk/ Reported in AMR Design quality We are currently considering how an indicator relating to design quality could be developed, potentially relating to the Building for Life 12 toolkit.
-TBC TBC TBC TBC
+Indicator Local Data Comparator Target Trend Data Sources Conservation Areas: 10 Heritage at risk 2020 Listed Buildings at Risk: 2 Scheduled Monuments at Risk: 12 Conservation Areas at Risk: 1 (Burton-in-Kendal) Total: 15 n/a Zero The number has remained relatively consistent, however Burton-in-Kendal Conservation Area was added to the register in 2017.
+Historic England Heritage at Risk https://historicengland. org.uk/advice/heritage- at-risk/ Reported in AMR 2019 Listed Buildings at Risk: 2, Scheduled Monuments at Risk: 13 Conservation Areas at Risk: 1 (Burton-in-Kendal) Total: 16 Troported in Aivir 2018 Listed Buildings at Risk: 2 Scheduled Monuments at Risk: 13 Conservation Areas at Risk: 1(Burton-in-Kendal) Total: 16 Design quality We are currently considering how an indicator relating to design quality could be developed, potentially relating TBC TBC TBC TBC TBC